topheman/rxjs-experiments/README.md

 * `FAIL_ON_ERROR=true` will break the build if any errors occurs (useful for CIs such ase Travis - at `false` in dev-server, at `true` when building)
 * `LOCALHOST=false` to access via IP from other devices on the same network (ex: `LOCALHOST=false npm start` - default `true`)
 * `DEVTOOLS`: By default at `null`.
 Used internally in `npm run build-prod-all` (you may not need that if you don't do OSS)
+* `APPCACHE`: You can use `APPCACHE=false` with a build task to generate an `appcache.manifest` that wont contain anything to cache (usefull if you want to reset cache on testing devices)

 ###FAQ / Deploy